moonwell-fi/moonwell-contracts-v2/docs/governance/contracts/MULTICHAINGOVERNOR.md

 Any address can execute a proposal by calling the `execute` function.
-The proposal must have passed the cross chain voting colleciton period and have enough votes to be executed.
-The caller must provide the following parameter:
+The proposal must have passed the cross chain voting colleciton period and have enough for votes to be executed.
+The caller must provide the following
+parameter:

 - `proposalId`: The id of the proposal to execute